BoevaLab/CanSig/docs/index.rst

           * ``heatmap-metasignatures.png``: visualisation of the similarity between different postprocessing runs, used to create meta-signatures.
           * ``clustermap-metasignatures-correlation.png``: correlation between cell scores obtained via scoring with meta-signatures.

-For example, the similarity between used to create metasignatures in our case looks in the following manner:
+For example, the similarity between used to create meta-signatures in our case looks in the following manner:

 .. image:: img/tutorial-heatmap-metasignatures.png
    :width: 400